bezalel6/XQuickBlock/README.md

   - Control-click to evaporate every account in a particulary toxic rabbit hole
   - Skip X's endless confirmation dialogs

-- **Ads:**
+- **Comprehensive Ad Control:**

-  - Automatically detect promoted tweets
+  - Automatically detect and handle all types of promoted content
+  - Configurable behavior (hide, block, or leave as is)
-  - Configurable behaviour lets you hide or block any ad on your feed
+  - Clean up your feed from:
-  - Put a stop to the endless stream of scam crypto ads
+    - Sponsored tweets
+    - Promoted accounts
+    - Crypto and scam advertisements

-- **Subscription:**
+- **Premium Subscription Management:**

-  - Automatically hide premium content prompts
+  - Automatically hide all premium content prompts and upsells
+  - Remove subscription-related interruptions:
+    - "Want more people to see your reply?" prompts
+    - "Remove all ads with Premium+" offers
+    - Verified profile upsells
+    - Premium sign up tab
+  - Hide subscription buttons from other users' profiles
-  - Block upgrade interruptions
+  - Block upgrade interruptions and premium membership pestering

 ## Installation